bingxiangch/thesis_auth_rag/README.md

 # Authorization-Based Data Access for RAG-Enabled Generative AI (On-Premises)

 ## Description
-This project introduces a demo application that showcases the integration of access control mechanisms and retrieval augmented generation (RAG) for a Generative AI system dealing with substance data.
+This project introduces a demo application that showcases the integration of access control mechanisms and retrieval augmented generation (RAG) for a Generative AI system dealing with substance data. xxxx

+## Usage Instructions

+After a successful installation and launch of the project, follow the steps below to explore and interact with the system:

+**1. Login Credentials:**
+   - **Username:** root
+   - **Password:** root

+**2. System Features:**
+   - **User Management:** Access and manage user accounts.
+   - **Knowledge Management:** manage knowledge base and permissions.
+   - **Chat with System:** Engage in conversations with the system for information retrieval.

+**3. Pre-Loaded Knowledge based:**
+   - The system comes pre-loaded with three health profiles related to heart issues:
+     - **Ava Thompson:** Valvular Heart Disease (*Ava Thompson - Valvular Heart Disease.docx*)
+     - **Ethan Rodriguez:** Diseased Heart Muscle (Cardiomyopathy) (*Ethan Rodriguez - Diseased Heart Muscle (Cardiomyopathy).docx*)
+     - **Olivia Turner:** Congenital Heart Defects (*Olivia Turner - Congenital Heart Defects.docx*)

+**4. Example Questions:**

+     - What symptoms does Ava Thompson have?
+     - What symptoms does Olivia Turner have?
+     - What symptoms do Ava Thompson and Olivia Turner have?

 ## Installation
 ### Docker Installation